dclaar/purple_air/README.md

 use the UiFlow GUI to make the copy.

-No matter how you get the code onto the M5StickC, you will need to provide either the IP address of your local unit or the "device number" of the station that you want to monitor.
-To get the web "device number", click on the station you want to track, and the URL will change to something like this:
+No matter how you get the code onto the M5StickC, you will need to provide either the IP address of your local unit or the "sensor index" of the station that you want to monitor and an API key.
+To get the web "sensor index", click on the station you want to track, and the URL will change to something like this:

 ```
 https://www.purpleair.com/map?opt=1/mAQI/a10/cC0&select=38889#15/37.25548/-121.8908
 ```

-This shows you the device number of `38889` and the station's Latitude and Longitude.
+This shows you the sensor index of `38889` (and the station's Latitude and Longitude).

+While you only need an IP address to read the data locally, you need the sensor index __and an API Key__ to read the data from the web.
+You will need to email [contact@purpleair.com](mailto:contact@purpleair.com) to get yours.
+They will send you back
+two keys: A "Read Key" and a "Write Key".
+As we will be _reading_ data, that's the one you want.

+If you don't use the `copy_for_web.py` or `copy_for_local.py` scripts, you will need to modify `aqi.json` for local and `aqi_web.json` for the web:
+They are pretty self-explanatory: Fill in `sensor_location` with your IP address for local, or your sensor index and `read_api_key` for web.

 ## Run